thefo66/Cannabis-Supply-Chain-Traceability/cannabis-supply-chain-traceability.md

 #### 5.6.3 Traceability Data

-For the case of bulk distributed goods, proper labelling to ensure quantity, as well as traceability and test results should be readily available.
+For the case of bulk distributed goods, proper labelling to ensure quantity as well as traceability and test results should be readily available.
 Labelling should include access to the Universal Cannabis Product Code (UCPC - Sec.
 4.4) on the receipt of purchase or on the packaging itself.
 For packaged goods, the UPC-A barcode should be available for point of sale scanning.

 #### 5.6.4 Open Cannabis Recommendations